Performance Evaluation of a Position-Sensitive SiPM-based Gamma Camera for Intraoperative Imaging: Results

 The tests with both collimators show that the count rate drops significantly when the source is placed outside of the FOV.
 Moreover, the response is symmetric when placing the source outside of the FOV to the left and Right of the camera.
 In the case of the LEHS collimator, the average rate drop outside the FOV is 88\%, indicating that the shielding around the scintillator effectively eliminates most of the incoming gamma rays.
 The LEHR collimator shows an average relative rate drop of only 61\%.
 Since both collimators have the same shielding thickness, the observed discrepancy may suggest that the greater amount of tungsten in the LEHR collimator leads to increased gamma-ray scattering.
 As a result, Compton-scattered gamma rays may still reach the scintillator and be detected.
 This implies that the energy window cut applied around the photopeak is less effective when using the LEHR collimator.
+The rate as function of angle is shown in~\autoref{fig:septal_leakage_test}, relative to the the mean rate at $0^\circ$ from the FOV normal direction.